What makes a song the “Best Original Song” for a motion picture? This year is particularly fascinating.

 - Content: Your basic musical theatre “I Want Song,” describing Moana’s desire to sail out beyond the limits of her world.

 CRAFTSMANSHIPThe tune is very catchy through out.
-It’s got an exciting build in the pre-chorus, and the dissonant note on “Knows” and “Goes” in the chorus adds a great touch of longing.
+It’s got an exciting build in the pre-chorus, and the suspended note on “Knows” and “Goes” in the chorus adds a great touch of longing.
 I’m not super fond of the minor iv chord right before the chorus, however.
 (Don’t get me wrong I usually LOVE a good minor iv.)
 It intentionally and effectively adds a bit of hesitation, but for my money they could have written a bridge instead to serve that purpose.

 “The Empty Chair” – Jim: The James Foley Story